O JARGON BUSTER

 - Non-competitive

-- A person who runs a course,
+- A person who runs a course, but

-but whose result is ignored for
+whose result is ignored for the purpose of calculating

-points, or scores.
+placings, points, or scores.
+Normally someone who is

-Normally someone who is deemed to have an unfair advantage,
+deemed to have an unfair advantage, perhaps through

-perhaps through familiarity with the competition area.
+familiarity with the competition area.

 - Nopesport

-- Orienteering web site with a useful discussion forum
+- Orienteering web site with a

 for debating ideas with other orienteers.